sohdas/DigitClassification/README.md

 # DigitClassification
-Use Tensorflow neutral network to classify digits from image input
+Use convolutional neural network to classify digits from image input